Tag Archives: Sam Wood

 Having been now directed by a different person (Fleming), the first and second halves almost seem like two separate films.

-Vivien Leigh plays a wonderful role.
-In 1939 women were rarely strong characters in the film, so for that reason Gone with the Wind is groundbreaking for female characters.
+Vivien Leigh plays a beautiful role.
+In 1939, women were rarely strong characters in films, so Gone with the Wind is groundbreaking for female characters.

-Scarlett is selfish, yes, but she rises above, is strong, saves her plantation, and succeeds as a successful businesswoman- almost unheard of in cinema for 1939.
-Her undying love for Ashley Wilkes, but unable to obtain him (he is married to his cousin Melanie) gives her a sympathetic vulnerability.
+Scarlett is selfish, yes, but she rises above, is strong, saves her plantation, and succeeds as a successful businesswoman—almost unheard of in cinema for 1939.
+Her undying love for Ashley Wilkes but her inability to obtain him (he is married to his cousin Melanie) gives her a sympathetic vulnerability.

-Clark Gable, already a huge star and the people’s choice to play Rhett, is charismatic and handsome.
+Clark Gable, already a massive star and the people’s choice to play Rhett, is charismatic and handsome.
 The fact that he and Leigh did not get along makes their fights and sexual tension electric.
-They love each other but also hate each other and this is transmitted on screen.
+They love each other but also hate each other, which is transmitted on screen.

-Rhett is his own man- he defines himself as not a Northerner, but not a Southerner either.
+Rhett is his own man—he defines himself as not a Northerner but not a Southerner either.
 He is a vagabond and spends many nights at the local brothel in the company of Belle Watling.
-The character of Rhett is independent and strong.
+Rhett’s character is independent and strong.

-Mammie, a mother figure to Scarlett, is a moral, kind, yet tough character.
+Mammie, Scarlett’s mother figure, is a moral, kind, yet tough character.
 Melanie (Olivia de Havilland) is an even sweeter character in her caring and selflessness.

-Lesser characters such as Dr. Meade, Suellen, Carreen, India, and Frank Kennedy all serve their purpose and are no throwaway characters.
+Lesser characters such as Dr. Meade, Suellen, Carreen, India, and Frank Kennedy serve their purpose and are no throwaway.

-Bothersome is that over the years Gone with the Wind has been unfairly “feminized” once it began airing as an alternative to the annual Super Bowl, the assumption being that only women would enjoy it, which is silly.
+Bothersome is that over the years, Gone with the Wind has been unfairly “feminized” once it began airing as an alternative to the annual Super Bowl.
+The assumption was that only women would enjoy it, which is silly.

 Perhaps so, and time has made the political incorrectness much more glaring- this point can be debated endlessly.
 Ashley participates in a hooded Klan organization and is a hero of the film!

-Certainly, the slaves are portrayed as happy, kindly, and comfortable with their place in life throughout the film, vastly different from what surely transpired.
-However, Hattie McDaniel (Mammie) won the first-ever Oscar for a black actress so that was monumental progress and influence.
+Indeed, throughout the film, the slaves are portrayed as happy, kindly, and comfortable with their place in life, vastly different from what transpired.
+However, Hattie McDaniel (Mammie) won the first-ever Oscar for a black actress, so that was monumental progress and influence.

 Gone with the Wind is an epic masterpiece from long ago that still holds up amazingly well.
 The sets, the rich characters, and the costumes can be admired and still inspire today.